About Us

 Our Mission

-Centenarians of Oklahoma is a rapidly growing, not for profit, volunteer organization whose sole purpose is to honor citizens of Oklahoma who are 100 years of age or older.
+Centenarians of Oklahoma is a 501(c)(3) non-profit volunteer organization whose sole purpose is to honor citizens of Oklahoma who are 100 years of age or older.

 Our Team